1 To which major air law treaties is your state a party?

 - liens of a person providing towage services to an aircraft object when it is waterborne in respect of unpaid charges; and • liens of a bailee of an aircraft in respect of unpaid charges for the bailment of that aircraft object.

-Section 44 of the Constitution is, however, without prejudice to any general law relating to, among other things, the imposition or enforce ment of any tax, rate or duty.
-For instance, the FIRS is empowered to sell distrained goods or chattels to satisfy a taxpayer’s assessed tax obligation if the taxpayer fails to pay the assessed tax and any cost or charges incidental to the distrain.
+Section 44 of the Constitution is, however, without prejudice to any general law relating to, among other things, the imposition or enforcement of any tax, rate or duty.
+For instance, the Federal Inland Revenue Service (FIRS) is empowered to sell distrained goods or chattels to satisfy a taxpayer’s assessed tax obligation if the taxpayer fails to pay the assessed tax and any cost or charges incidental to the distrain.
 By this provision, the FIRS can validly distrain and sell an aircraft or any of its parts or equipment to satisfy the tax obligation of the owner of the aircraft or equipment.

 Enforcement of foreign judgments and arbitral awards 25 How are judgments of foreign courts enforced?
 Is your jurisdiction party to the 1958 New York Convention?